Gender Equity in Coaching Webinar

-Join us, the CAC and our great panel of sport leaders to learn how your organization can help create a more equitable coaching landscape.
+Join Canadian Women & Sport, the Coaching Association of Canada, and our great panel of sport leaders to learn how your organization can help create a more equitable coaching landscape.

 Coaches are the most visible and influential leaders in sport.
 They shape the day-to-day lived experiences of participants and influence the growth and development of sport.